vboussange/WSLJuliaWorkshop2023/readme.md

 ```

 # Program
+How you should read this program
+- 🎤 : Talk
+- 💻: Hands-on exercises
+- 🎤💻: Interactive session
 ## Day 1: Introduction to the Language, hands on exercises

 **8:50** Arrival at Englersaal, WSL (ask at the reception if you don't